Dragon8029/100-days-of-code/Attempt5.md

 *Apr 25, 2019*

 Managed to fix the undefined error that moment.js was throwing.
 All my authorization routes seem to be working now as well.
 Will need to look into how to assign a user a temp password, and set up a password reset option next.

+---

+## D62:
+*Apr 26, 2019*

+Fixed up some small bugs on my app.
+Then started researching how to add password reset and a password reset after first login.

+---